 We have yet to find that rationale, that soundbite, that program, and that is largely why we have not gone into space at scale.

 Any program today has to exist within the competitive reality of politics and budgets and what the public is willing to support.
-We cannot be cavalier with comments about the lack of commitment of our public when we face a range of overwhelming moral and urgent imperatives from the children we don’t feed and educate well enough to the environment we are not saving to the wars and conflicts we must prepare for.
+We cannot be cavalier with comments about the lack of commitment of our public when we face a range of overwhelming moral and urgent imperatives from the children we don’t feed and educate well enough to the environment we are not saving to the wars and conflicts we must deal with.

 Space exploration in this context comes up wanting.
-It solves none of the major challenges we face as a body politic or a global civilization.
+It solves none of the major challenges we confront as a body politic or a global civilization.
 High minded talk of aspiration is overwhelmingly the language of those for whom the basic needs of life are taken care of and who have the time to ponder philosophical questions.
-It is for the rich and privileged to pontificate on.
+It is for the rich, privileged, and prissy to pontificate on.
 It does not connect with or relate to the day-to-day struggles that most Americans face to put food on the table, pay the mortgage, or get the kids through school.
 Answering the riddles of the universe and the mysteries of human existence do not help Americans achieve a path to the American Dream at a time when our Middle Class is under enormous pressure and social mobility has fallen to all-time lows.

 Advocates for space exploration have proven unwilling to admit these basic facts and have, therefore, been unable to overcome them.
 The result is that NASA’s budget has hit a wall over which it has not been able to climb and that has limited our ability to get to scale in space.
 It simply remains too expensive and too risky.
 And politicians and voters know it.